J33ar/challenges-and-data-structures/Whiteboard challenges/README.md

 # Reversed Array Challenge
-this code will take input from user(size of the array and values of the array), then print the reversed values of that array.
+This code will take the number (the size of the array and the values ​​of the array), and then print the inverse values ​​of that array.

 ![Whitboard for ReversedArray](Images/ArrayReversal.png)